core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * Guideline on ID conversions based on applicability statement.

-* Clarifications on applicability statements.
+* Clarifications, extension and consistency on applicability statement.

 * RFC8126 terminology in IANA considerations.